 Jagged Little Pill is rocking on Broadway and reopening October 21.
 Even if you’re not among the 33 million people who bought Alanis Morissette’s 1995 Grammy-winning album that inspired this new musical about the troubled Healy family, you’ll probably still walk into the Broadhurst Theatre humming the hits.

-Yes, the songs are that well-known.
-Including “Ironic,” in which the Canadian singer-songwriter addresses the unexpected peculiarities of life, noting: “It’s like rain on your wedding day.
+Yes, the songs are that well known.
+These include “Ironic,” in which the Canadian singer-songwriter addresses the unexpected peculiarities of life, noting: “It’s like rain on your wedding day.
 It’s a free ride when you’ve already paid.”

 I’m not a mom yet, but what’s ironic about this project is that I feel the most comfortable playing a mother compared to any of the other roles I’ve played.
 Most of us grow up with a mom.
 And so we all know what that character is like.

 I am really really lucky to be telling this story and also living this story.
-I was very much a black girl going to a predominantly white high school trying to find her identity, and I find it really ironic that the role I’m playing is so eerily similar me.
-The place we meet and mirror each other the most is being black women in white communities.
+I was very much a Black girl going to a predominantly white high school trying to find her identity, and I find it really ironic that the role I’m playing is so eerily similar to me.
+The place we meet and mirror each other the most is being Black women in white communities.
 And that is something that we’re both working on.

 I didn’t realize how well I knew the album until we did the first reading.
 It’s part of our cultural consciousness.
 Also, I recently was heading to a wedding in the Adirondacks, and it was threatening to rain.
 I was so ready to sing “Ironic.”